andreidae/andreidae-andreidae.github.io/_posts/2020-08-18-new-publication-bowheadwhale-mitogenome.md

   teaser: "/assets/images/Map_bowhead_Lutz.png"
 ---

-A new paper lead by Lutz Bachman on mitogenomics and popuulation differetiation of bowhead whales from Svalbard has been published at the Zoological Journal of the Linnean Society.
+A new paper lead by Lutz Bachman on mitogenomics and population differetiation of bowhead whales from Svalbard has been published at the Zoological Journal of the Linnean Society.

 <figure class="half">
     <a href="/assets/images/Map_bowhead_Lutz.png"><img src="/assets/images/Map_bowhead_Lutz.png"></a>